Skip to main content

 C04: The sex-specific role of genes, early adversity, peers, community violence, and puberty related endocrinological changes in adolescent pathological aggression

-Address sex-specific NVS (reactive aggression) and CS (different dimensions of psychopathy, proactive aggression) associated risk factors, and risk factor-based biosignatures.
+Address sex-specific NVS (reactive aggression) and CS (different dimensions of psychopathy, proactive aggression) associated risk factors, and risk factor-based biosignatures in young people.
 Considering the interacting genetic, environmental, and hormonal factors related to these specific aggressive behavior dimensions, C04 will identify specific and shared factors and mechanisms related to NVS and CS in female and male youth with and without pathological aggression.
 Implementing deep-learning algorithms, sex-specific, data-driven subgroups in relation to dimensions of aggressive behavior will be described and probed against the NVS and CS.
 Group-level risk factors of aggressive behavior dimensions, and individual risk factor-based subgrouping will be the basis of developing a biologically informed stratification strategy for tailored treatment.
 Models and classifiers will be established cross-sectionally in available data and replicated in the prospectively collected cross-sectional data (Q01).
 In addition, C04 will test the models and classifiers for predictive validity in the longitudinal data of the TRR Q01 cohort.